HTTP-RPC/Kilo/README.md

 }
 ```

-TODO Explain how adapt() uses dynamic proxy internally
-TODO Explain efficiency
+Internally, the returned adapter uses dynamic proxy invocation to map property names to column labels.
+A single proxy instance is used for all rows to minimize heap allocation.

-This service method uses `adapt()` to create an iterable sequence of `Pet` instances.
-It wraps the iterator in a stream, which is then used to calculate the average age of all pets in the database:
+The following service method uses `adapt()` to create an iterable sequence of `Pet` instances.
+It wraps the adapter's iterator in a stream, which is then used to calculate the average age of all pets in the database:

 ```java
 @RequestMethod("GET")